moneroexamples/onion-monero-blockchain-explorer/README.md

-                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page
-  -b [ --bc-path ] arg                  path to lmdb folder of the blockchain,
+                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page --network-info-timeout arg (=1000)    maximum time, in milliseconds, to wait for network info availability --mempool-info-timeout arg (=1000)    maximum time, in milliseconds, to wait for mempool data for the front page -b [ --bc-path ] arg                  path to lmdb folder of the blockchain, e.g., ~/.bitmonero/lmdb --ssl-crt-file arg                    path to crt file for ssl (https)
-                                        e.g., ~/.bitmonero/lmdb
-  --ssl-crt-file arg                    path to crt file for ssl (https)